VirtualSpaceGit/Mem-commit/README.md

 ## **Overview**

-The **SafeWrite Hook** demonstrates how to intercept file writes on a Windows system.
-Instead of writing directly to disk, changes are stored in memory until you decide whether to commit them or not.
-This approach allows you to test updates, modifications, or temporary data without risking permanent changes.
-It’s a sandbox-like mechanism that helps protect your files and system integrity.
-Thus, a (simple) VirtualSpace Proof Of Concept. 🤝
+The **SafeWrite Hook** demonstrates how to intercept file write operations on Windows.
+Rather than immediately writing data to disk, it temporarily holds changes in memory until explicitly committed.
+This allows for safe experimentation with updates, modifications, or temporary file changes without risking unintended, permanent alterations.
+Essentially, it's a sandbox mechanism designed to safeguard file integrity—providing a straightforward Proof of Concept for VirtualSpace. 🤝

 ## **Key Highlights**